tylermercer/personal-website/src/posts/faith/mountains-and-spirituality.md

 and isolation upon its summit, and this removal of the self from the entangling influences of this world is significant in allowing God to speak to us.

+## Desirable Difficulty

 Furthermore, it is not simply the distance between us and the voices of the world